submission2019/cnn-quantization/README.md

 ## Bias correction
 We observe an inherent bias in the mean and the variance of the weight values following their quantization.<br/>
 ![bias-err](fig/resnet101_bias_err.png)
-We calculate this bias using equation 12.
+We calculate this bias using equation 12.<br/>
 ![eq-12](fig/bias-corr-eq-12.png)
-Then, we compensate for the bias for each channel of W as follows:
+Then, we compensate for the bias for each channel of W as follows:<br/>
 ![eq-13](fig/bias-corr-eq-13.png)